flyway/flywaydb.org/documentation/command/check.md

 | Parameter                    | Description
 | ---------------------------- | -----------------------------------------------------------
 |    check.tempUrl             | **[REQUIRED]** URL for a temporary database.
 Note: This database will be cleaned!
-|    check.tempUsername        | Username for the temporary database.
+|    check.tempUser            | Username for the temporary database.
 Defaults to 'flyway.user'
 |    check.tempPassword        | Password for the temporary database.
 Defaults to 'flyway.password'
 |    check.outputLocation      | Destination folder for reports.
 Defaults to the current directory
 |    check.outputTypes         | Format of reports.
 Options are: 'json', and 'html'.
 Defaults to 'html,json'